By Jerry Del Priore

 Ciquera said he would’ve like to have pitched his third consecutive shutout but was nonetheless pleased with the final outcome.

-“I wish we kept we would’ve kept another donut of the board, kept the street going,” he said.
+“I wish we would’ve kept another donut of the board, kept the streak going,” he said.
 “We got a little sloppy late.
 Our fatigue definitely showed, but hey, listen, we were able to hold one of the most powerful teams in the city to 12 points.
 So, I will always be happy with that.”